vonschutter/RTD-Setup/modules/README.md

 The default modules for the RTD Power Tools are:

-1. RTD-Desktop-Look-Switcher: used to change the overall look of Gnome for Wondows and Mac refugees
+1. RTD-Desktop-Look-Switcher: used to change the overall look of Gnome for Windows and Mac refugees
 2. RTD-OEM-bundle-manager: used to add and remove bundles of software quickly and easily
 3. RTD_OEM-System_Admin: system support tools
-4. RTD-VPN-Router: quick setup of a pc or VM as a VPN router (routing all traffic coming to it othrouugh a VPN)
+4. RTD-VPN-Router: quick setup of a PC or VM as a VPN router (routing all traffic coming to it through a VPN)